w3c/web-advertising/success-criteria.md

 Independent publishers must rely on networks of direct partners and indirect partners of the marketers that fund their operations.
-This interoperability is a goal in support of W3C's mission and the first principle in support of improved web advertising.The trust in this interoperable network requires transparency and improved documentation of acceptable and unacceptable uses of data.
+This interoperability is a goal in support of W3C's mission and the first principle in support of improved web advertising.
+The trust in this interoperable network requires transparency and improved documentation of acceptable and unacceptable uses of data.
 [Some organizations](https://assets.publishing.service.gov.uk/media/5d78ba3540f0b61c7a66407c/190802_Google_-_Response_to_SoS__Non-confidential_.pdf) have pointed out that transparency is advanced by vertical-integration.
 "Opacity